 Financial Assistance and Funding Opportunities

 The Faculty of Arts and Science has instituted a base funding package that covers MA students in their one year program, and PhD students for four or five years (depending on whether the student enters directly from a BA, or completes an MA before entering the program).
 This multi-year PhD base funding is intended to cover the period in which the student is engaged in fulfilling the major requirements of the program: course work, area research, thesis research and writing.
-The total funding package for the 2018-19 academic year is equal to tuition + $16,500.
-The guarantee is met by a balance of three components: I) the U of T Fellowship, ii) Teaching Assistantships (TA), and iii) Research Assistantships (RA).
-Ph.D. students who do not complete their degree in the time guaranteed are eligible for TA-ships in subsequent years.
+The total funding package for the 2018-19 academic year is equal to tuition + $16,750 and is met by a balance of three components: I) the U of T Fellowship, ii) Teaching Assistantships (TA), and iii) Research Assistantships (RA).
+Students who do not complete their degree by their final year of funding may be eligible for TA-ships in subsequent years.
 TA assignments are subject to the subsequent appointment provisions of the Collective Agreement that covers TAs.

 Fellowships and Scholarships